How to Change Hardware on a Dresser

 Bondo body filler

-It works really well to fill old hardware holes too though!
+It works really well for old hardware holes, too, though!
 Bondo dries fast – within 20-30 minutes of mixing the hardener into it.
 It also dries really hard!
 And it doesn’t shrink as wood filler does.

 How to Use Bondo